brea2a/jb/jo.md

 produces a `null` in object mode, and might appear to hang in array mode; it is not hanging, rather it's reading *stdin*.
 This is not a bug.

+Numeric values are converted to numbers which can produce undesired results.
+If you quote a numeric value, *jo* will make it a string.
+Compare the following:

+    $ jo a=1.0
+    {"a":1}
+    $ jo a=\"1.0\"
+    {"a":"1.0"}

 RETURN CODES
 ============